NekoYellow/lamlog/README.md

 - A blank line.

 There are certain restrictions of the naming of variables and constants:
-- Variables must start with a lowercase letter.
+- Variables must consist of a lowercase letters or digits.
 - Constants must be a single uppercase letter.

 Run a script file: